Islandora/Islandora-DevOps-Interest-Group/Deployment Guides/Provisioning-Islandora-on-Ubuntu-16.md

 systemctl start tomcat7
 ```

 If this fails, it could well be due to the memory settings, or other factors such as the specification of directories that don't yet exist.
-Replace the first `JAVA_OPTS` line in `/etc/default/tomcat7` with something simple, like `JAVA_OPTS="-Djava.awt.headless=true -Xmx128m -XX:+UseConcMarkSweepGC"`, to verify that Tomcat runs.
+Replace the first `JAVA_OPTS` line in `/etc/default/tomcat7` with something simple, like `JAVA_OPTS="-Djava.awt.headless=true -Xmx128m"`, to verify that Tomcat runs.
 Then enable the real value again and stop the service: `systemctl stop tomcat7`.

 Optionally, add a Tomcat user for the admin interface.
 This should be disabled once testing is complete.